Cleeng/cleeng-api-tutorials/03_Manage_pay-per-items.md

 ##6.
 Summary

-Get the package with all files [Tutorial 3 - ](http://github.com/cleeng/) from Github and do the following:
+Get the package with all [examples](https://github.com/Cleeng/cleeng-api-tutorials/zipball/master) from Github and do the following:

-* Ensure you are registered as publisher and have your API token entered in the config.php file - see [tutorial 1]()
+* Ensure you are registered as publisher and have your API token entered in the config.php file - see [tutorial 1](http://cleeng.com/open/Tutorials/01_Getting_started_with_Cleeng)
 * To enjoy the extra features like social commission or rent, complete the sales parameters in [create_offer_all.php](http://github.com/cleeng).
 Run the file in your browser - this generates your item offer ID
 * Put your item offer ID in the other files.
 To see the details of the offer: [get_offer_details.php](http://github.com/cleeng), update the offer: [update_offer.php]() or delete the offer: [remove_offer.php].
 * Now you are able to manage your digital offers.
 You can setup, update, remove and find pay-per-items via the Cleeng Open API.

+**Anything unclear or wrong?**

+Let us know on [Github](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/01_Getting_started_with_Cleeng.md) and indicate any suggestions or changes!
+Highly appreciated.